Let us know if you have any questions that are not answered here. When you are ready, schedule your placement test.

 It is your percentage mastery on your most recent assessment.
 To see how course placement is determined, go to, refer to our list of ALEKS PPL Placement Scores.

-It is valid for eight months, starting from the date of your most recent assessment.
-For your most recent assessment placement to remain valid, you must enroll before this eight-month period expires.
+It is valid for 18 months, starting from the date of your most recent assessment.
+For your most recent assessment placement to remain valid, you must enroll before this 18 month period expires.

 Yes.
 ALEKS provides a brief tutorial before your assessment begins.